 The Office of First Generation and Peer Mentoring Programs is designed to provide the kind of experiences, care, and support that students need to develop a healthy sense of belonging and agency on campus.
 Summer Bridge and peer mentoring activities are exclusively for students accepted into the program, but the office hosts workshops and other activities throughout the year that are open to the entire campus community.

-Summer Bridge is a two-week, residential experience for incoming first year and transfer students to get used to the college experience.
-Students will attend no-credit courses to get a feel for college-level coursework, go on field trips, and participate in activities to help them get to know other students and feel comfortable on campus.
+Summer Bridge is a free, three-week online experience for incoming freshmen students to get used to the college experience.
+Students will attend no-credit courses to get a feel for college-level coursework and participate in activities to help them get to know other students and feel comfortable on campus.
 Each participant will be assigned a current student who will serve as a mentor for the rest of the academic year.
-The program is free for students, with housing and meals provided.
-Those who are interested should check this website regularly for application information.

 Peer mentoring is available to first-gen students who participated in the Summer Bridge program.
 Throughout the academic year, mentors and mentees will meet several times each month to check in and attend luncheons and skillshops together.
 If you are a current student interested in becoming a mentor to a new student, please contact our office for more information.
 Each mentor works with three to four mentees from their college or major.

 On the first Friday of every month, we celebrate the accomplishments of our first-generation community, validate the first-generation experience (resiliency, success, and challenges), and provide a space to develop community.
 First Gen Friday activities are open to the entire campus community.

 National First Gen Day

 Nov.
 8 is an opportunity to acknowledge and celebrate the students, staff, and faculty who are the first in their families to attend college.
 The date coincides with the signing anniversary of the Higher Education Act of 1965.
 All activities are open to the entire campus community.